deephacks/jobpipe/README.md

 # jobpipe
-Scheduler for pipelines of jobs
+Scheduler for pipelines of jobs for Java inspired by Spotify [Luigi](https://github.com/spotify/luigi).